Unicodeescape codec can't decode bytes in position 2-3

 What is Unicode escape sequences?

-Unicode escape sequences are used to represent Unicode characters in a string using a special syntax.
+Unicode escape sequences are a way to represent Unicode characters in a string using a special syntax.
 Unicode is a character encoding standard that assigns a unique number (code point) to each character in most of the world's writing systems.

-The syntax for a Unicode escape sequence starts with a backslash ("") followed by either "u" or "U" and up to 8 hexadecimal digits representing a Unicode code point.
-For instance, the Unicode escape sequence "\u2713" represents the checkmark symbol.
+The syntax for a Unicode escape sequence is to start with a backslash () followed by either "u" or "U" and up to 8 hexadecimal digits that represent a Unicode code point.
+For example, the Unicode escape sequence "\u2713" represents the checkmark symbol.

 Following is an example of how you can use Unicode escape sequences to include non-ASCII characters in a Python string: